UTDallasEPICS/Kids-U-Donor-Volunteer-Database/docs/setUpProject.md

 - Run `npm install` and `npm install react dom` again

 #### After everything is installed
+For the database
+- Run `prisma migrate dev` (if you have not ran it yet)

 For backend
 - Make sure you're at the root of the project, not in `\frontend`
 - Run `npm run dev`